Discover Joplin through the Lens of Prominent Historic Homes

 German immigrants Charles and Wilhelmina Schifferdecker and Edward and Margaretha Zelleken arrived in America as poor immigrants seeking a better life.
 Accumulating considerable wealth, they built two landmark homes and established several institutions which left an everlasting impression on the Joplin community.

-Introduction to the Visitor Experience
+The Visitor Experience

 Hover over the video and click the four corners icon (bottom right) to view full size.

-The Museum
+The Restoration

 Your Visit